Research and Evidence

 Does it really matter who provides labor support?

-Recent research looked at how having different people provide labor support affected the birthing process.Hodnett, E.D., Gates, S., Hofmeyr, G.J., Sakala, C., & Weston, J. (2013).
+The review looked at how having different types of people provide continuous labor support affected the birthing experience.Bohren, M.A., Hofmeyr, G.J., Sakala, C., Fukuzawa, R.K., & Cuthbert, A. (2017).
 Continuous support for women during childbirth.
-Cochrane Database of Systematic Reviews, 2.
+Cochrane Database of Systematic Reviews, 2017(7), 1-162.

-- 34 percent less like to rate their childbirth experience negatively
+- 35 percent less likely to rate their childbirth experience negatively

-In comparison with women who had no labor support, women who got support from a partner, spouse, other family member or friend experienced greater satisfaction and the likelihood of her experiencing interventions (C-section, etc.) was not affected.
+In comparison with women who had no labor support, women who got support from a partner, spouse, other family member or friend also were less likely to rate their birth experience poorly.
+However, their likelihood of experiencing interventions (C-section, etc.) was not different from women with usual care.

-Relative to no labor support, support provided by a member of the hospital staff (such as a nurse) did not seem to affect a woman's likelihood of having a C-section, using pain medications or her satisfaction.
-She was more likely to use synthetic oxytocin.
+Relative to no labor support, support provided by a member of the hospital staff (such as a nurse) did not seem to affect women's likelihood of having a C-section, their use of synthetic oxytocin or their ratings of their birth experience.
+Women with "staff" support were slightly more likely to have a spontaneous vaginal birth, and slightly less likely to use pain medications.
 The study authors note that hospital employees may have other duties and/or be limited in their ability to offer labor support by hospital policies.

 Does labor support have the same impact in all types of birth settings?